Azure-Samples/azure-messaging-replication-dotnet/functions/code/ServiceBusAllActive/README.md

-Before we can deploy and run the replication application, we need to create an Azure Functions host and then configure that host such that the connection strings for the source and target Event Hubs are available for the replication task to use.
+Before we can deploy and run the replication application, we need to create an Azure Functions host and then configure that host such that the connection strings for the source and target Service Bus are available for the replication task to use.

 > **NOTE**<br><br>